Coding Standards

 Generally, the alternative implementations are mutually exclusive, however, in certain circumstances more than one may need to be included.
 For example if work is to be divided between CPU and GPU from the same unit, both variants will need to be included.
 The mechanism described in Architecture chapter explains how this is done.

 Placement of functions in the directories affects how inheritance works.
 A common rule of thumb is, if there are multiple alternative implementations beneath a directory foo with some common functions then those common functions should be placed in foo.
-For example in the EOS unit, the Helmholtz implementation has two variants, Ye and SpeciesBased.
-The files that contain common implementations are kept in Helmholtz directory, while files that have code unique to each variant reside in the respective subdirectories.
-Following the inheritance rules implemented by the Setup tool, all files in Helmholtz will be inherited by, and therefore included with whichever variant is included.
+For example in the Grid unit, the AMR implementation has two variants, AMReX and Paramesh.
+The files that contain common implementations are kept in AMR directory, while files that have code unique to each variant reside in the respective subdirectories.
+Following the inheritance rules implemented by the Setup tool, all files in AMR will be inherited by, and therefore included with whichever variant is included.

 Application Programming Interface (API)